ratneshwaran/Geneformer_Zero_Shot_Baseline/README.md

 ## Research Purpose

-This adapted version is being used to establish baseline performance metrics for foundation models (Geneformer and scGPT) across multiple cancer datasets as part of dissertation research.
+This adapted version is being used to establish baseline performance metrics for foundation models (Geneformer V2 CLcancer and scGPT) across multiple cancer datasets as part of dissertation research.
 The focus is on evaluating zero-shot capabilities for:

 1. **Binary malignancy classification** - Distinguishing malignant vs. non-malignant cells
 2. **Cell type annotation** - Multi-class cell type identification